 What is price optimization?

-Price optimization is using data from customers and the market to understand how you should most effectively be pricing your product.
+Price optimization is the practice of using data from customers and the market to to find the most effective price point for your product or service that will maximize sales or profitability.
 The optimal price point is the price where companies can best meet their objectives, whether that means increased profit margins, customer growth, or a blend.